Skip to content Skip to footer navigation

 Whether or not this is effective will depend on what kind of appliance you are shopping for, and even the time of year.
 A salesperson will likely be more keen to move old stock around the end of the financial year, for example, or if new models are about to be released.
 But it never hurts to ask.

-"Sales are pretty frequent too, so there's really no reason to pay the recommended retail price for a mattress.
+"Though online only mattress-in-a-box brands don’t give you any grounds to negotiate, sales are pretty frequent.
+There's really no reason to pay the recommended retail price for a mattress instore or online.”

 Discounts when shopping online